bbros-dev/zero2prod/README.md

 ### Linting

-The `clippy` tool is builtin to the rustup `default` profile, but NOT the `minimal` profile.
+The `clippy` tool is part of the rustup `default` profile, but NOT the `minimal` profile.
 Some CI environments use the minimal profile, if so:

     rustup component add clippy

 This is a no-op when `clippy` is present.
-To fail lint checking on any warning:
+To fail lint checking on warnings:

     cargo clippy -- -D warnings